davidtchiu/davidtchiu.github.io/teaching/cs240/hwk5.simone/index.md

 [Click here](demo/) for my working solution of this App.

-#### Prelims: Writing the Simone Web API
+#### Prelims: Writing the Simone Web API in a separate

 Before you code up the Simone client, you need to consider some server-side support using Express.
-Create a new project called `simoneAPI/` and install `express` package using `node`.
-In an `index.js` file, add the necessary server logic to respond to the following queries:
+Create a new project directory called `simoneAPI` (yes, a totally separate folder outside of your project), and initialize `npm`.
+Then install the `express`.
+In an `index.js` file, use the `express` kit to add the necessary server logic to respond to the following queries:

+- Your server should only accept `GET` commands that supply two query parameters:

-- Two commands are accepted, and all others will be rejected with an HTTP 400 error.
-The commands must be issued as part of the URL's _query string_:
+  - Two parameters are accepted, and all others should be rejected with an HTTP 400 error.
+The parameters must be issued as part of the URL's _query string_:

-  - `cmd`: The command we request the API to run.
+    - `cmd`: The command that the user requests the Web API to run.
 The two acceptable values are `start` and `getSolution`.

       - If `cmd == start` the server should send the "greeting sequence" that Simone will play when a player first starts the game.
       - If `cmd == getSolution` the server should send the "solution sequence" that the player must then repeat.

     - `rounds`: If the `getSolution` command is issued, then the client is further required to request the length of the solution sequence, or in other words, the number of rounds to be played.

 Successful executions of both commands will return a JSON object with the corresponding sequence.
 Test your API out using PostMan or even within your browser.
 Try on different or invalid values to see what the API returns.